-After you decided to talk to a psychologist or other mental health professional, you will soon discover that there are many of us out there.
-Over the years of interacting with clients and being a client myself, I am sharing my thoughts on how to choose the right psychologist here.
+After you decide to talk to a therapist (e.g., psychologists, psychotherapists, and social workers), you will soon discover that there are many of us out there.
+Over the years of interacting with clients and being a client myself, I am sharing my thoughts on how to find the right therapist here.

-Before you book a session with a psychologist:
+Before you book a session with a therapist:

-Second, when you are calling this psychologist, make sure to ask about their qualification, training background, experiences, expertise and clinical approaches.
+Second, when you call this therapist, ask about their qualifications, training background, experiences, expertise and clinical approaches.
 Some sample questions are: what degree did you get?
 What kind of training did you receive?
 How many years have you been practicing in the area of depression (or any other concerns you want to know)?
 Which clinical issues are you particularly good at treating?
 What are your therapeutic approaches, and how do they work?

-Third, you want to also ask about practical concerns, such as fees, method of payment, insurance coverage, hours of services and any other things you want to know.
+Third, you want to also ask about practical concerns, such as fees, payment method, insurance coverage, hours of services and any other things you want to know.